ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 **Command options**:
 <dl>
 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster where the worker pool exists.
-This value is required.</dd>
+<dd>Required: The name or ID of the cluster where the worker pool exists.</dd>

 <dt><code>-p, --worker-pool <em>WORKER_POOL</em></code></dt>
-<dd>The name of the worker node pool that you want to see zones for.
-This value is required.</dd>
+<dd>Required: The name of the worker node pool that you want to see zones for.</dd>

 <dt><code>--output json</code></dt>
-<dd>Prints the command output in JSON format.
-This value is optional.</dd>
+<dd>Optional: Prints the command output in JSON format.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>
 </dl>

 **Example**: